Orée-du-Parc District

-The Orée-du-Parc District (District 9) is a municipal district in the city of Gatineau, Quebec.
+Orée-du-Parc District (District 9) is a municipal electoral division in the city of Gatineau, Quebec.
 It is currently served on Gatineau City Council by Isabelle N. Miron of Action Gatineau.

 The district is located in the Hull sector of the city.
-The district includes the northern part of Hull, including the neighbourhoods of Mont-Blue, Ironside and part of Parc de la Montagne.
-The name of the district translates to "the edge of the park", referring to Gatineau Park which it is adjacent.
+It includes the northern part of Hull, including the neighbourhoods of Mont-Blue, Ironside, and part of Parc de la Montagne.
+The district's name translates to "the edge of the park," referring to Gatineau Park, to which it is adjacent.